Andreansx/Staszic360/README.md

 ## 📝 Description

 This project provides an immersive virtual walking experience through the halls and facilities of I LO im.
 Stanisława Staszica in Chrzanów, Poland.
 Users can navigate through different parts of the school building, exploring classrooms, corridors, and other facilities.
+The website is fully adapted to accessibility standards

 ## 🖼️ Preview